Rafi-Riday/Link-Based-Routine/README.md

+### This project contains shitty boilerplaty codes.
+I was not a web developer.
+I was a complete beginner....

 ## Link-Based-Routine, Link and Time Manager for Online Classes
 * Zoom/Google meet's Link based routine/schedule which will help to navigate online regular meeting (such as: regular online class).
 * It will help you to attend classes regularly, your live class and next classes will be highlighted.